microsoftgraph/microsoft-graph-docs-contrib/concepts/office-365-connected-services.md

 # Configure Microsoft 365 services with the Microsoft Graph API in Visual Studio

 Microsoft Graph enables developers to consume user information stored in Microsoft 365 in custom applications.
-Using connected services in Visual Studio you can grant your application access to the following Microsoft 365 services:
+Using Connected Services in Visual Studio you can grant your application access to the following Microsoft 365 services:

 - Outlook: mail, calendars, and contacts
 - Azure Active Directory: users, groups, and directories